This article explains how Adserver.Online platform calculates owner's profit, advertiser's spend, and publisher's revenue.

 Realtime bidding

-The recommended and most widely used revenue model for the DSP scenario is Revenue share.
+The recommended and most widely used revenue model for the DSP scenario (buying traffic programmatically via OpenRTB or XML/JSON feeds) is Revenue share.
 So the example here would be the same as in Example 1 above.

-Just like before, if the campaign's CPM rate is $10 and the revenue share is set to 80%, the bid will $10 * 80% = $8.
+If the campaign's CPM rate is $10 and the revenue share is set to 80%, the bid will be $10 * 80% = $8.
 So basically, the difference between a campaign's rate and a bid comprises the owner's revenue.